Application for Certification

 Once a Conditional registrant completes their professional entry-to-practice examination(s), the College will automatically convert a Conditional registrant to Full registration.
 The College will confirm with the registrant when this change has been made.

-See the Conditional Registration Requirements and Entry-to-Practice-Examination Requirements policies for further information.
+See the Conditional Registration Requirements (PDF) and Entry-to-Practice Examinations (PDF) policies for further information.

 Use of reserved titles

-Registrants must at all times use reserved titles in compliance with the Health Professions Act, the Speech and Hearing Health Professionals Regulation, and the CSHBC Reserved Titles & Credentials policy.
+Registrants must at all times use reserved titles in compliance with the Health Professions Act and the Speech and Hearing Health Professionals Regulation.
 Failure to do so may result in disciplinary and legal action by the College.

 Authorization to practise